ErichDylus/Open-Source-Law/forms/legal/DE Series LLC Operating Agreement.md

 Qualification.
 The Manager shall cause the Company to qualify to do business in each jurisdiction where qualification is required.
 The Manager has the power and authority to execute, file and publish all certificates, notices, statements or other instruments necessary to permit the Company to conduct business as a limited liability company in all jurisdictions where the Company elects to do business.
 Interest Register.
 The Manager shall enter the name and contact information concerning each Member on the register of Members and interest ownership ("Interest Register") maintained by the Company.
 Each Member shall promptly provide the Manager with the information required to be set forth for that Member on the Interest Register and shall promptly notify the Manager of any change to that information.
 The Manager, or a designee of the Manager, shall update the Interest Register from time to time as necessary, but no update will constitute an amendment for purposes of Article XII.
 Any reference in this Agreement to the Interest Register will be deemed to be a reference to the Interest Register as amended and in effect from time to time.
 Maintenance of Separate Existence.
 The Company will do all things necessary to maintain its limited liability company existence separate and apart from the existence of each Member, any Affiliate of a Member and any Affiliate of the Company, including maintaining the Company's books and records on a current basis separate from that of any Affiliate of the Company or any other Person.
 In furtherance of the foregoing, the Company must account for and manage all of its liabilities separately from those of any other Person, and identify separately all its assets from those of any other Person.
 Title to Company Assets.
-All assets of the Company will be deemed to be owned by the Company as an entity, and no Member, individually, will have any direct ownership interest in those assets.
+All assets of the Company, including but not limited to all Digital Assets and proceeds received by or controlled by the Company Blockchain Address, will be deemed to be owned by the Company as an entity, and no Member, individually, will have any direct ownership interest in those assets.
 Each Member, to the extent permitted by applicable law, hereby waives its rights to a partition of the assets and, to that end, agrees that it will not seek or be entitled to a partition of any assets, whether by way of physical partition, judicial sale or otherwise, except as otherwise expressly provided in Article X.
 Events Affecting a Member.
 The death, bankruptcy, withdrawal, insanity, incompetency, temporary or permanent incapacity, liquidation, dissolution, reorganization, merger, sale of all or substantially all the stock or assets of, or other change in the ownership or nature of a Member will not dissolve the Company.
 Events Affecting the Manager.
 The withdrawal, bankruptcy, or dissolution of the Manager, nor the liquidation, reorganization, merger, sale of all or substantially all the stock or assets of, or other change in the ownership or nature of the Manager, will not dissolve the Company, and upon the happening of any that event, the affairs of the Company will be continued without dissolution by the Manager or any successor entity.